Disciplinary Rules & Procedures

 3.4 Suspension or Revocation by Other Regulatory Bodies

-The final decision, order, or finding of any Regulatory Body shall be informative to FTI with respect to FTI’s discipline of the Respondent.
+The final decision, order, or finding of any Regulatory Body shall be informative to FTI concerning FTI’s discipline of the Respondent.
 As such, and because a prior designation is required to obtain and maintain a CeFT® designation, any suspension of a Respondent by another Regulatory Body shall result in an automatic suspension of equal duration by FTI from using the CeFT® designation.
 Likewise, any revocation of a designation or bar from any association of a Respondent issued by a Regulatory Body will result in automatic revocation of the CeFT® designation.

 In the case of a suspension, FTI expressly retains the sole discretion to review the other Regulatory Body’s suspension and to reinstate Respondent’s CeFT® designation or otherwise modify the terms of the CeFT® suspension; however, this review is secondary to the automatic suspension outlined above and is in the sole discretion of FTI.
 Upon suspension by another Regulatory Body, the Respondent must recognize the equal suspension from using the CeFT® mark until FTI issues a decision rejecting or modifying the suspension.